Chapter 10: Shopify Integration

 // backend/src/integrations/shopify/products.ts

-import { ShopifyClient } from './client';
+import { shopifyGraphQL } from './client';

 interface ShopifyProduct {

-id: number;
+id: string;

 title: string;

-product_type: string;
+productType: string;

 vendor: string;

-tags: string;
+tags: string[];

 status: string;

-created_at: string;
+createdAt: string;

 variants: ShopifyVariant[];